airyhq/airy/docs/docs/getting-started/installation/aws.md

 ## Next steps

 Now that you have a running installation of `Airy Core` on AWS you can connect it to messaging sources.
-Check out our quickstart guide:
+Check out our Quickstart guide to learn more:

 <ButtonBox
 icon={<DiamondSVG />}